 A RAV4 owner reported that in August of last year, the master power window switch caught fire, burning a hole the size of a dime.
 The owner had been having trouble with the power window since July of 2009.
 "I was so afraid to drive that fire trap, I traded it in for a new car," the complaint said.
 "The RAV4 was paid off.
 Now I have a car loan at 19.9 percent."

 Toyota's reputation has taken a hit over the past three years due to a string of huge recalls that have ballooned to more than 14 million vehicles worldwide.
 Millions were recalled for acceleration problems, and Toyota replaced floor mats that can trap gas pedals as well as pedal assemblies that can stick and cause cars to take off by surprise.
 But after an exhaustive probe, U.S. safety regulators, aided by NASA engineers, could not find anything wrong with Toyota's electronic throttle controls.

 In December, the 2012 Camry received a five-star safety rating from the National Highway Traffic Safety Administration, the agency's top rating.

 Here's the lesson to be learned from this story: If you see or smell smoke or fire from within your car, shut off the car and get out of the car immediately.
 DO NOT open the hood of the car--this will give a fire more oxygen to burn and can result in severe burns to you or people around you.
 Call the fire department immediately.

-On the other hand, if you or someone you know does suffer a severe burn injury or a smoke inhalation injury, you should call Kramer & Pollack LLP in Mineola, New York so that the personal injury attorneys in that firm can determine whether another party has legal liability for injuries suffered, and if the injured party has a solid legal case.
+If you or someone you know suffers an injury such as third degree burns or smoke inhalation, you should call Kramer & Pollack LLP in Mineola, New York so that the personal injury attorneys in that firm can determine whether another party has legal liability for injuries suffered, and if the injured party has a strong legal case.